 History of Religions of the World

-This program focuses on training ministers to serve congregations of the Churches of Christ, helping students develop good skills for interpreting and communicating the Bible, and preparing students for graduate level studies.
+This major focuses on training ministers to serve congregations of the Churches of Christ, helping students develop good skills for interpreting and communicating the Bible, and preparing students for graduate level studies.
 The focus of study will be the Biblical text as the inspired Word of God through which God speaks to humankind.

 A strong Biblical curriculum.

 Strong support courses in ministry, doctrine, religious history, Biblical languages and philosophy.

 An optional emphasis in youth ministry.

 A summer intern program.
 Each Biblical Studies major is required to spend at least one summer working with a congregation.
 This helps the student to learn various aspects of ministry outside the classroom.

 Seminar in Ministry.
 This course is designed for the student to learn from special guests invited to campus.
 These guests will spend a few days of intensive study with students in selected areas of importance for ministry such as church leadership, marriage counseling, church growth, substance abuse, youth ministry and educational programs.

 This concentration is for students who have a degree in another field (or are currently working on another major or concentration), and do not intend to have ministry as their primary occupation.
 A residence requirement of 32 hours must be taken in the Bible department.
 The 32 hours will be divided between Bible courses and ministry courses.
 This degree is designed for those who want to support themselves by working within the community yet provide the local congregation with strong leadership.